-The four houses take their names and inspiration from works of English mythological literature: Caspian (Chronicles of Narnia), Eorl (The Lord of the Rings), Heorot (Beowulf), and Orfeo (Sir Orfeo).
+The six houses take their names and inspiration from works of English mythological literature: Caspian (Chronicles of Narnia), Eorl (The Lord of the Rings), Heorot (Beowulf), Loxley (Robin Hood), Orfeo (Sir Orfeo), and Pendragon (King Arthur).

 |Caspian||The hero of C.S.
 Lewis’s Chronicles of Narnia, Prince (and later, King) Caspian.
 Through his adventures in restoring the glory of Narnia, he made a name for himself which we in this House proudly bear.
 Like our great forbear, we seek victory and honor for our House to the glory of God.